rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 #### **Q: Is Rancher Desktop a desktop version of Rancher?**

-**A:** While [Rancher](https://rancher.com/) and Rancher Desktop share the _Rancher_ name, they do different things.
+**A:** While [Rancher](https://rancher.com/) and [Rancher Desktop](https://rancherdesktop.io/) share the _Rancher_ name, they do different things.
 Rancher Desktop is not Rancher on the Desktop.
 Rancher is a powerful solution to manage Kubernetes clusters.
-Rancher Desktop provides a local Kubernetes and container management platform.
+Rancher Desktop runs local Kubernetes and a container management platform.
 The two solutions complement each other.

 #### **Q: Can I open Cluster Manager in Rancher Desktop?**